This hack will get you access to O2’s loyalty app deals and presales without an expensive contract.

 This comes down to whether you’d normally spend money on the offers they have, or if you even have access to them when it’s specific chains.

-The SIM will pay for itself if you nab the ongoing free hot or cold drink from Caffe Nero on a Tuesday or Wednesday at least four or five times in six months.
-If you do this every week, that’s 26 free drinks, easily worth £50.
-Perhaps more if you don’t need to top up again.
+The SIM will pay for itself if you nab the ongoing free Greggs sausage roll at least 9 or 10 times in six months.
+If you do this every week in that time, that’s 26 free snacks, easily worth £30.
+Perhaps more if you don’t need to top up again for another six months and beyond.

 If you’re still not sure, you can see current offers via the O2 Priority website.